tahirmt/swift-snapshot-testing-dump/README.md

 # swift-snapshot-testing-dump

+**Note:** This plugins is now deprecated.
+Please use `SnapshotTestingCustomDump` library directly from [swift-snapshot-testing](https://github.com/pointfreeco/swift-snapshot-testing).
+For more details refer to the original [pull request](https://github.com/pointfreeco/swift-snapshot-testing/pull/948)

 A plugin for [swift-snapshot-testing](https://github.com/pointfreeco/swift-snapshot-testing) that combines it with [swift-custom-dump](https://github.com/pointfreeco/swift-custom-dump/) to be able to produce textual snapshots of model objects.

 ### Usage